Presenter FAQs

 I would like to apply to present a project with my project team.
 Should we each submit an application?

-For example, if Jane, John, and Jo would like to present a project together, they should select one project member to submit the application.
+For example, if Jane, John, and Jo would like to apply to present one poster together at the Undergraduate Symposium, they should select one project member to submit the application.
 If they select Jane, Jane will fill out the application and list John and Jo as co-presenters.

-A mentor is a UW–Madison professor, academic staff member, or graduate student who works with you on your project and will advise you as you design your poster or presentation.
+A mentor is a faculty member, staff member, postdoctoral researcher, or graduate student who supervises your project and will advise you as you design your poster or presentation.
+Mentors are often professors, advisors for independent studies or theses, or PIs (principal investigators).

 Can I apply to present my research if it will not be complete by April?